Arthur-Milchior/anki-export-from-browser/README.md

 prefer to export siblings, even if it means exporting more than a deck.
 But since people may disagree, this option is configurable.

+## Warnings

+### Bug in deck exported before 2020-feb-02
+A previous version of the add-on add an hidden bug.
+When you exported cards selected in the browser, the file you obtained contained information about ALL decks.
+Even the decks unrelated to any card you selected.

+This create no bug when you imported those cards, since those decks without cards were ignored by Anki.
+However, it means that those deck contained extra information they were not supposed to contains.
+It contained the list of all of your decks, and this can be read by any people knowing how to read database content.

+I assume and hope that this was not a security problem for anyone, and that no "list of decks" contained sensitive information.
+But if your list of deck did contain sensitive informatio, I beg your pardon and you should ensore those shared decks are not publicly shared anymore.

+### Special field add-on
+Currently, this add-on is not compatible with "special field" add-on.
+This will change in the future, I sent a correction to the other add-on, I can't do more immediately.

 ## Usage
 Open the Browser, select the cards you want to export.
 Then go to Edit>Export selection (Ctrl+Shift+E), and the standard exporting